Connectivity graphs of uncertainty regions: Hardness Results for BCU

-{\bf NP-hardness of BCU for line segments or point pairs.} We consider the BCU problem for non-overlapping uncertainty regions of vertically aligned pairs of points, unit distance apart with integer coordinates.
-We study the decision version of BCU problem for $\alpha = 1$, {\em i.e.}, we want to decide if $G_{\alpha} = G_1$ is connected for some choice of points, one for each uncertainty pair.
-By using a reduction from Planar 3-SAT, we will show that this problem is NP-hard.
+We consider the BCU problem for uncertainty regions of vertically aligned pairs of points, unit distance apart with integer coordinates.
+We study the decision version of the BCU problem for $\alpha = 1$, {\em i.e.}, we want to decide if $G_{\alpha} = G_1$ is connected for some choice of points, one for each uncertainty pair. \begin{theorem} It is NP-hard to find an exact solution to the BCU problem for the case in which the regions of uncertainty are point pairs that have a vertical distance of length one. \end{theorem}